 Singapore is not just the financial giant of Southeast Asia, it is also a hugely popular tourist destination.
-Many backpackers start or end their trip around Southeast Asia in Singapore, like I did: Singapore has been the first Asian country I have ever visited and from there I traveled up overland through Malaysia, Thailand, Cambodia and many other countries.
-Many Europeans do a transit visit to the city state while on their way to or from Australia or New Zealand.
+Many travelers start or end their trip around Southeast Asia in Singapore, like I did: Singapore has been the first Asian country I have ever visited and from there I traveled up overland through Malaysia, Thailand, Cambodia and many other countries.
+Many Europeans also do a transit visit to the island state while on their way to or from Australia or New Zealand.

 But Singapore is more than just a hop on and off place for travelers.
 It offers a lot of things to do, heaps of tourist attractions – many of them are free and some of them can be costly.
 I have done a lot of cool things in Singapore and in this post, I will show you how to make the most of your stay and what you should not miss on a say, three to five day trip to Singapore.

 If you are visiting Singapore, you don’t want to miss taking a great photo of the city’s imposing skyline.
 There are many locations that offer great views.
 However by far the best one is atop the Marina Bay Sands hotel, which is even great to visit itself or just to look at from all different directions with its beautiful architecture.

 There is a 23 S$ entrance fee involved in getting up there – unless you are a hotel guest.